MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/tutorials/includes/build-your-application-to-pc.md

 ![Unity build process in progress](../images/mrlearning-pc-holographic-remoting/Tutorial2-Section2-Step4-8.png)

-double click on the Executable file to open the Application in your PC.
+double click on the Executable file to open the PC Holographic Remoting Application in your PC.

 > [!NOTE]
 > Due to some known issues in Holographic Remoting for PC app Built as UWP we are Building the PC App as Windows Standalone for OpenXR.